Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Alamance Community College Report

-MCC did well in our overall quality rankings, too.
-It placed #5 on our Best Allied Health Services Basic Certificate Trade Schools in North Carolina list.
+MCC also made our Best Allied Health Services Basic Certificate Trade Schools in North Carolina list, coming in at #5.

 Full Allied Health & Medical Assisting Services at Montgomery Community College Report

-Richmond Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a basic certificate.
-It came in at #6 on the list.
+Richmond Community College landed the #6 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
 Richmond Community College is a small public school located in the town of Hamlet.

 The average tuition and fees for an in-state undergraduate at Surry Community College are $2,663 a year.

-Lenoir Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a basic certificate.
-It came in at #9 on the list.
-Located in the distant town of Kinston, Lenoir Community College is a public school with a small student population.
+Lenoir Community College landed the #9 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
+Located in the town of Kinston, Lenoir Community College is a public school with a small student population.

-Read full report on Allied Health & Medical Assisting Services at Lenoir Community College
+Full Allied Health & Medical Assisting Services at Lenoir Community College Report

-Central Piedmont Community College ranked #10 on this year’s Best Value Allied Health Services Basic Certificate Schools in North Carolina list.
+With a ranking of #10, Central Piedmont Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their basic certificate.
 Located in the large city of Charlotte, Central Piedmont Community College is a public school with a fairly large student population.

-Central Piedmont Community College also took the #3 spot in our Best Allied Health Services Basic Certificate Trade Schools in North Carolina rankings.
+Central Piedmont Community College also made our Best Allied Health Services Basic Certificate Trade Schools in North Carolina list, coming in at #3.

 Read full report on Allied Health & Medical Assisting Services at Central Piedmont Community College